Quentin0632/WheatWatchers/README.md

 The final objective is to obtain a detailed mapping of the crops, based on surveys conducted throughout the year.
 </div>

+### Input and output of the project

+You must provide two videos (or a series of videos) taken with two camera that have been placed on the roof of a car while driving near the fields.
+After running a script (videosToFrames.py), we get a series of photos from the videos

 ### Software requirements

 * [Python version 3.6+](https://www.python.org/downloads/)